openmindednewby/cSharpInterviewPrep/notes/sub-notes/Async Await Deep Dive.md

 - Mention tooling: `dotnet-trace`, `EventPipe`, and the **Tasks** view in Visual Studio for diagnosing hung awaits.

 Keep this page handy to answer deep-dive follow-ups confidently.

+---

+## Questions & Answers

+**Q: What happens under the hood when you mark a method `async`?**

+A: The compiler generates a struct implementing `IAsyncStateMachine`.
+Locals become fields, `await` points split into states, and continuations resume via `MoveNext`.
+Understanding this helps avoid capturing large objects or struct copies.

+**Q: Why does `ConfigureAwait(false)` matter in library code?**

+A: It prevents continuations from posting back to captured contexts (UI, legacy ASP.NET), reducing deadlock risk and unnecessary context switches.
+Libraries should default to `false`; apps decide when context capture is needed.

+**Q: How do you avoid deadlocks when mixing sync and async code?**

+A: Keep the entire call chain async, don’t block on `.Result` or `.Wait()`, and use `ConfigureAwait(false)` inside lower layers so continuations can resume on the thread pool.

+**Q: When should you use `ValueTask`?**

+A: When an async method often completes synchronously (e.g., cache hits) and you want to avoid allocating a `Task`.
+Only expose `ValueTask` sparingly; consumers must await it immediately or convert to `Task`.

+**Q: How do you coordinate exclusive access in async code?**

+A: Use `SemaphoreSlim`, `AsyncLock`, or channels.
+Never `await` inside a `lock` statement because it can deadlock; the compiler forbids it.

+**Q: How are exceptions handled in async methods?**

+A: They’re captured on the returned `Task`.
+Await to observe them; otherwise, they surface as unobserved task exceptions.
+For fire-and-forget, attach continuations or use hosted services to log failures.

+**Q: What’s the difference between I/O-bound and CPU-bound async work?**

+A: I/O-bound tasks release threads while waiting for external operations, improving scalability.
+CPU-bound work still needs threads; push it to `Task.Run` or dedicated workers to keep request threads free.

+**Q: How do you monitor asynchronous operations in production?**

+A: Use distributed tracing, `EventSource`/`EventPipe`, `dotnet-trace`, or Visual Studio’s Tasks view.
+Instrument awaited calls with activity IDs and correlate them to metrics/logs.

+**Q: How do you pass cancellation effectively?**

+A: Accept `CancellationToken` parameters, honor them in loops, and forward them to all awaited calls.
+Check `ct.ThrowIfCancellationRequested()` where appropriate to exit quickly.

+**Q: How can `Task.WhenAll` improve performance?**

+A: It allows parallel execution of independent async operations, awaiting once rather than sequentially.
+Always handle aggregated exceptions and consider throttling to avoid saturating dependencies.